Osslack/BW_to_RG/README.md

 # BW_to_RG
-Convert a Black/White picture to Red/Green tones.
+Convert a picture to red/green by "killing" other channels.